jhayes/jhayes.github.io/content/posts/vents.md

 ## Summary {#summary}

 Clickbait title, couldn't resist the obvious one!
 This page is just a collection of details on the vents in my house for future Jack.

+## System {#system}

+There are three vents in the house with differing features.
+These are then attached to an exhaust fan in the attic via ducts.
+The exhaust fan is then connected to the outside via an external vent.

 ## Vents (Exhaust Units) {#vents--exhaust-units}